top of page

 Componentry Selection: Considerable, careful, biomechanical thought goes into prosthetic componentry selection, including your expectations and lifestyle considerations.
 Once componentry is selected, our clinicians examine gait efficiency to ensure you feel maximum comfort with minimal exertion.
 The first step in prosthetic fitting is a shrinker, which is a compression garment that will control swelling and reduce edema.
 Once your lower limb size has stabilized, (and your doctor says your suture line has healed), you will come in to our office for a casting.

 A casting is where we take a plaster or fiberglass cast of your leg and then remove the cast.
 With this negative impression of you in hand, our clinicians can make a positive mold to build from.
 They can make notations for alignment and pressure points or bony prominences.
-Unlike many other facilities, at Palmetto P&O, we have on-site fabrication, where we actually thermo-mold polypropylene (polyethylene?) plastic over the modified plaster cast with vacuum suction.
-With careful trimlines, what is called the test socket is now ready for a trial fitting.
+Unlike many other facilities, at Palmetto P&O, we have on-site fabrication, where we actually thermo-mold plastic and/or carbon fiber over the modified plaster cast with vacuum suction.
+With careful trimlines, your clear "test socket" is now ready for a trial fitting.

-When you bear weight in the socket, he will be able to make alignment lines and componentry strategies with the latest, lightweight technologies available on the market, including pylons and feet.
+When you bear weight in the socket, he or she will be able to make alignment lines and componentry strategies with the latest, lightweight technologies available on the market, including pylons, knees, and feet.

 Bring your walking shoes!
 Your next fitting will be the actual prosthesis.
 You will probably get to walk in the parallel bars under careful supervision.

-Medicare and other insurance carriers have classified different levels of walkers:
+Medicare and other insurance carriers use these classifications of different levels of walkers to determine coverage and necessity of componentry:

 K0 – non ambulatory